 survivor is not ready to reveal.
 How should these situations be handled?

-A: Dear Joyce, when well meaning colleagues at work ask the simplest of
+A: Dear reader, when well meaning colleagues at work ask the simplest of

 questions, even a friendly, “How are you today?” a survivor might feel